-Dr Leonora Risse is a Lecturer in Economics at RMIT University, a Research Fellow with the Women and Public Policy Program at Harvard University, and a Research Fellow with the Women's Leadership Institute Australia.
+Dr Leonora Risse is a Senior Lecturer in Economics at RMIT University, a Research Fellow with the Women and Public Policy Program at Harvard University, and a Research Fellow with the Women's Leadership Institute Australia.

 Her research focuses on understanding gender differentials in the workforce and in broader economic outcomes and what works to close these gender gaps.
 Her research experience expands to wellbeing and disadvantage, labour economics, population and demographic economics, and education.
 She engages regularly with government and industry on gender equality issues and applying a gender lens to impact analysis and policy design.
 She was named by Apolitical in the 100 Most Influential People in Gender Policy in 2020 globally.